All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-I guess Club Gitmo is still open, ladies and gentlemen, and the um the jihadists on vacation there will remain, and my licensed merchandise business in Club Get Mo will continue to thrive.
+Well, the drive-bys are all excited, but they got nothing because Club Gitmo is still open, ladies and gentlemen, and the jihadists on vacation there will remain.

 Greetings, my friends, and welcome.

-You are tuned to the most listened to radio talk show in America.
+You are tuned to the most listened-to radio talk show in America.

-This is the Rush Limbaugh program, the EIB network.
+This is the Rush Limbaugh program, the EIB Network.

 Great to have you with us.

-A special welcome, as always, to those of you watching the program today on the Ditto Cam at Rush Limbaugh.com.
+A special welcome, as always, to those of you watching the program today on the Ditto Cam at RushLimbaugh.com.

 All right.

-The uh the court asserting here that the commander in chief does not have full authority to conduct wars.
+That's what's sort of outrageous about this to me, the court asserting here that the commander-in-chief does not have full authority to conduct wars.

 It's a constitutional question.

-Lindsey Graham came out of the court, the court basically said, Look, the reason he can't do this is because there's no congressional authority, meaning there isn't any law that the president can cite, and he just can't create it out of thin air as commander-in-chief, which is all folks.
+The court basically said, look, the reason he can't do this is because there's no congressional authority, meaning there isn't any law that the president can cite, and he just can't create it out of thin air as commander-in-chief, which is all, folks, I know that Constitution, it's all BS because military tribunals have been used in the past.

 FDR used military tribunals.

-And it wasn't even a close case, but Roberts had to recuse himself since he'd already heard the case, which means that uh eight justices decide, and the final vote was five to three.
+And it wasn't even a close case, but Roberts had to recuse himself since he'd already heard the case, which means that eight justices decide, and the final vote was five to three.

 The interesting about this thing is, though, it was really close.